sooahnshin/aihuman/cran-comments.md

 ## Resubmission
+This is a third submission.
+In this version I have

+* Made ensure that I do not comment out some code lines in examples.
+* Changed all the information messages using `cat()` to `message()`.

+## Resubmission
 This is a second submission.
 In this version I have

 * Used `\donttest{}` (instead of `\dontrun{}`) for some tests listed under examples because the algorithm is (by design) computationally expensive.